 Every school is different and what works in one school may not work for another.
 Some may be able to welcome more children or more year groups than others and we appreciate that this may be frustrating for you.
 Your child’s school will always be acting in the best interest of your child.

-There will be different arrangements for breakfast clubs.
+There will be different arrangements for breakfast, after school and holiday clubs.
 Contact your child’s school or childcare provider for details.